basp-group/Faceted-HyperSARA/docs/source/index.rst

 Faceted-Hyper-SARA
 ==================

-``Faceted-Hyper-SARA`` is a MATLAB wideband imaging library for radio-interferometry.
+``Faceted-Hyper-SARA`` is a MATLAB library for radio-interferometric wideband intensity imaging.
 The library contains an implementation of algorithms from the "SARA" family (SARA :cite:p:`Carrillo2012,Onose2017`, HyperSARA :cite:p:`Abdulaziz2019` and Faceted HyperSARA :cite:p:`Thouvenin2021`).
 The proposed implementation enables